 3. Disable ad blockers and browser extension

 Extensions like Ad-blockers or other miscellaneous extensions can be a cause of conflict between your connection and the website.
-Many extensions interfere with the script of website which can disrupt the structure of how website loads and eventually end up throwing an unwanted error.
-In order to get rid of that, it is better to disable ad blockers and other possible extensions and check the status of the website again.
+Many extensions interfere with the script of the website which can disrupt the structure of how the website loads and eventually end up throwing an unwanted error.
+In order to get rid of that, it is better to disable adblockers and other possible extensions and check the status of the website again.

 4. Access website from another browser

-5. The permanent solution: Switch to desktop client
+5. The permanent solution: Switch to the desktop client

-We hope these solutions mentioned would have helped you to come to favorable resolution
+We hope these solutions mentioned would have helped you to come to a favorable resolution